From the beginning, we have strived to engage in a development model that is based on well-being and

 Tekera's vision from the beginning is to be a model community.
 Because foreign aid and government funding are volatile, we needed to create a model that gives us more control and autonomy.

-Tekera has grown over the years to now offer a nationally ranked primary school with boarding, a vocational trades school, a commercial farm, a community farm, a farmers co-operative, economic development, finance opportunities, alternative banking services, and a full service medical clinic (general practice, sexual and reproductive health, maternal health, malaria prevention).
+Tekera has grown over the years to now offer a nationally ranked primary school with boarding, a vocational trades school, a commercial farm, a community farm, a farmers co-operative, economic development and finance opportunities, alternative banking services, and a full service medical clinic (general practice, sexual and reproductive health, maternal health, malaria prevention).

 We have been in a joint venture partnership with the Tekera Foundation since 2009, together creating our own unique development model that is like no other.